I received this review copy via Pegasus Publishers in exchange for an honest review

 I guess the difference between the two for me is that in Acheron (& Styxx) there’s a “happy ending.”
 Both characters end up meeting people that loved them regardless of their past and there was a healing process involved.
-In this story the abuse and torture is only associated with Norman’s twisted fantasies.
+In this story, the abuse and torture are only associated with Norman’s twisted fantasies.

-If Norman were to be taken out of the equation, I think I’d feel a bit less disgusted as Alex’s torture would be associated to this criminal organization trying to shut her up.
+If Norman were to be taken out of the equation, I think I’d feel a bit less disgusted as Alex’s torture would be associated with this criminal organization trying to shut her up.

-I don’t feel I’m qualified for a topic like this, as it’s not something I really read up on or even think about too much in media.
-To me this topic is something that just is sometimes (though I also think I’ve been lucky to only read stories with ’rounded’ female leads)
+I don’t feel like I’m qualified to speak about this topic, as it’s not something I’ve really read up on or even think about much in media.
+To me, this topic is something that just is sometimes (though I also think I’ve been lucky to only read stories with ’rounded’ female leads)

 The only people who are kidnapped and tortured are women.
 We get some detailed stuff about being tied up and spread open, having balls in their mouths (I forget what this thing is called), having toys shoved into them, etc. Why not kidnap a guy and have the same things done to them?
 Why do they only get their garage and favorite car burned up?